 I tried convincing my spouse for several attempts, bribing him with few treats coming from my own pocket ( not from our family budget) just for him to go with us, but all of it failed.
 He didn’t have any plans of going out with us due to some work-related concerns.
 I had to face my Mom duties ALONE.
 I had set an appointment to meet my college best friends who were Akyn’s Godmothers.
 It wasn’t as urgent compared to his commitment to his work.
 Ok, he’s excused this time (eyes rolled).

 Here are my lists whenever I do travel with my baby.

 - Water– should be part of the list.
 My toddler likes running around and is very curious with his surroundings making him thirsty every now and then.
-He prefers plain water than favored drinks.
+He likes plain water than flavored drinks.

 - Snacks– Akyn has a great appetite for biscuits.
 I do make sure my child won’t starve during our travel.
 Remember a hungry baby is an angry baby.
 If you don’t want your toddler to throw a fit, then address his needs and he will be fine.

 - Diaper and wet wipes– You’ll never know when his toilet needs will arise.
 My almost two-year old toddler isn’t potty trained yet which means I can’t be certain as to when he may need to defecate.

 - Mentholated Topical Ointment and Sickness bag– I had an experience when Akyn had motion sickness before.
 He felt so sick that he had to throw up what he just ate before we travelled.
 What I normally do now is to apply Mentholated Topical Ointment on his tummy part and chest giving him a relaxing feeling.
 My Sickness bag is always ready in case he needs it.
 He gives me a cue when he’s not feeling well by saying, “Mommy yayay.”

 - His favorite toy- This is very useful in distracting him when he’s bored.
 His mind is preoccupied in playing during those instances where we needed to wait on something.